rcdoc-org/ACL-Modification-and-Logging/README.md

 This is a very powerfull script that allows you to quickly remove or grant rights to users in a large scale way.

 It can handle both removal and adding rights at the same time.

+You will want to make sure you update the global variables before each run.
+The log file will only append so you won't loss any log of changes but you would overwirte the ACL permissions xml if you kept rerunning lossing those original files.

+With any script please ensure this is the right tool for it's use before running it.